megahoneybadger/hsms/README.md

 	server.start();
 	conn.start();

-As soon as two driver instances gets connected a passive connection sends a data message and does not expect a reply.
+As soon as two driver gets connected a passive connection sends a data message and does not expect a reply.

 *Example  #2: send a message and get a reply.*